 In terms of the kinds of exercise proven to slow bone loss, the gold standard is weight-bearing, low-impact movement.
 You want enough load to stimulate bone growth (swimming or cycling won't do it), but high-impact activities like running or jumping can be dangerous for thinning bones.

 By its very nature, pickleball offers the best of both worlds.
 As Johnson says, “Because the court is smaller and you’ll most often be playing with a doubles partner, you don’t have to run.
 You’ll move intentionally or power walk, but those are both low-impact.”

 Low-impact doesn’t mean unchallenging, though.
 In a typical recreational pickleball game, your heart will be pumping for around 15 to 25 minutes at a time.
 Throughout, you’ll be improving your cardiovascular fitness through weight-bearing movement around the court—and (hopefully) hitting the ball.

 4. Pickleball is a fun, social sport

-For Norris, the fun factor of pickleball is what makes it such an effective weapon in the battle for long-term bone health: “Research always shows that people who participate in group activity, or who have personalized coaching, increase engagement and retention,” says.
+For Norris, no matter how serious you might be about perfecting your pickleball serve, the fun factor of the sport is what makes it such an effective weapon in the battle for long-term bone health: “Research always shows that people who participate in group activity, or who have personalized coaching, increase engagement and retention,” says.
 After all, the most effective workout for bone health is the one you enjoy so much that you’ll consistently feel motivated to do it.
 Consider this your official sign to go out there and find your pickleball people.

 Loading More Posts...